jamessimone/james-coding-blog/posts/extendable-apis.md

 - you'll still need to provision Remote Site Settings for users of your API
 - API use validation is another concern: I would cover that from within my individual API handlers.
 Of course, checking for the existence of an API key or some other magic string in your headers is not fool-proof, but I would expect that the information available within the `RestContext.request` to be sufficient for most people's needs.
 The `ApiRequestResolver` could also be souped-up to hold these values if you, like me, dislike people accessing static globals all over the place.

+The original version of [Extendable APIs can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/extendable-apis/)